upspin/upspin/doc/security.md

 described in the [Access Control](/doc/access_control.md) document.
 When that list changes, wrapped keys should be removed for the dropped readers and extra wrapped keys made for the added readers.
-The Directory server manages this work queue, but needs cooperation of the owner's Client to do the actual wrapping for new readers.
+The Directory server assists with this work queue, but needs cooperation of the owner's Client to do the actual wrapping for new readers.
 This lazy update process can also handle readers' public keys changing over time, which helps users who have lost old keys.